 Please consult the WPPL Measurement Services document for further information on the range of physical property measurements and applications that we offer.
 If you have further questions, please do not hesitate to ask.

 |Services rate sheet cost/sample||Price|

-Other services & pricing (3D imaging, X-ray CT scan, sample storage for later investigation) can be discussed by request.
+Other services & pricing (consultation & analysis, 3D imaging, X-ray CT scan, sample storage for later investigation) can be discussed by request.